BenderScript/envoy_control_plane/README.md

 This is still a work in progress.
 I am still polishing the example.

+## Environment

+This was tested on MacOS Mojave 10.14.3, go1.11.5 darwin/amd64, envoy latest (02/19/19)

 ## Topology Details

 One of the challenges in this exercise was to have the Envoy Proxy run as a container and the application natively.
 It is not straightforward to have a container access an application running on the host.
 It took me a while but I finally managed to get the right envoy configuration.

 I wanted to have the control plane running natively on the host because I wanted to tinker with it: change, step debug, rerun, stop, Printf, etc.

+I had to use two main tricks to have this working:

+* use ["host.docker.internal"](https://docs.docker.com/docker-for-mac/networking/) as control plane address
+* set the cluster type as type: STRICT_DNS